 Most of our hunting is done over semi-permanent sets.
 This means we hunt the same fields often, moving when necessary based on the harvest, migration, and weather.
 We hunt near very large concentrations of staged and migrating flocks, decoying them as they fly over our spreads.
-Throughout the past 13 spring seasons this has proven to be a very successful strategy.
+Since 2001 this has proven to be a very successful strategy.
 Our measure of this success is not only the nearly 50,000 snow geese we have harvested but also the high percentage of repeat clientele.